 “Recently, a doctrinal lightning bolt has struck the Southern Baptist Convention.
 It centers on the open declaration of some Arminian SBC members affirming their doctrinal position and thus openly denying the doctrinal position of the Calvinistic members of the SBC—namely, denying Four of the Five Points of Calvinism or, what is called, the doctrines of grace.
 Headed by Pastor Eric Hankins of FBC Oxford, MS, a statement of faith entitled, “A Statement of the Traditional Southern Baptist Understanding of God’s Plan of Salvation” was developed by a number of pastors and professors within the SBC.
 It consisted of Ten Articles of Faith affirming Arminian doctrines and denying Calvinistic ones.
 A Petition was attached for SBC members to sign.
 As expected, Arminian concepts and texts (esp.
 John 3:16; 1 Tim.
 2:3-4; 2 Pet.
 3:9; etc.) are merely cited in the Articles with its “traditional” understanding assumed.
 Ironically, Article Three uses the phrase (in agreement) “penal substitution.”
 But this is completely inconsistent—for this phrase is a borrowed phrase from the Reformers and thus a decidedly Calvinistic concept.

-Undeniably, the Southern Baptists have enjoyed a long history of biblical scholarship; scholarship, however, which has been purely Calvinistic in soteriology.
+Undeniably, the Southern Baptists have enjoyed a long history of biblical scholarship; scholarship, however, has been purely Calvinistic in soteriology.
 Josh Buice, pastor of Pray’s Mill Baptist Church in Douglasville, GA, rightly asked: “Have we forgotten our history as Southern Baptists where we had Calvinists such as Lottie Moon, James P. Boyce, John L. Dagg, A. T. Robertson, John A. Broadus, and many others who served in our convention along with those who were less Calvinistic (Reformed) in their doctrine?
 They didn’t fight over it, throw mud, and pull out the heresy sword to use on one another.”
 For decades SBC Calvinistic and Arminian pastors have co-existed with no problem.
-Now, by aggressively promoting this anti-Calvinistic Petition, the promoters of the Articles are causing a divisive and an unnecessary fraction within the SBC.
+Now, by aggressively promoting this anti-Calvinistic Petition, the promoters of the Articles are causing a divisive and unnecessary fraction within the SBC.

 In the same Arminian pool, at this year’s SBC the so-called “sinner’s prayer” was happily “affirmed,” but not by all.
 The Calvinists have always seen the “sinner’s prayer” and its theological “implications” as a departure from the biblical view of salvation by grace-alone.
 For those not completely familiar with the “sinner’s prayer,” it is usually a prayer of repentance and “inviting Christ into your heart,” which is led by the evangelist/ minister/pastor in which the “unbeliever” (i.e., the “sinner”) is instructed to repeat.
 This has been the standard and traditional method at most evangelical events/revivals.
-However, as many have pointed out, not only is the traditional “sinner’s prayer” a relatively recent part of contemporary evangelism, for there is simply no historical evidence for it (or the accompanied so-called, “alter-call”) before the eighteenth century, but, there is absolutely no biblical evidence supporting the concept of it.
+However, as many have pointed out, not only is the traditional “sinner’s prayer” a relatively recent part of contemporary evangelism, but there is simply no historical evidence for it (or the accompanied so-called, “alter-call”) before the eighteenth century but, there is absolutely no biblical evidence supporting the concept of it.

 Proponents of the “sinner’s prayer” typically point to Matt.
 7:7; Luke 18:13-14; and Rom.
 10:9-10 to make their case.
 However, none of these resemble in any way, shape, or form the traditional “sinner’s prayer.”
 Also note, the words in this “prayer” are not the words of the unbeliever, but rather, they are the words of the minister, which are repeated by the unbeliever as directed.
 In response to the lack of biblical proof, some proponents will argue that just because it is not in Scripture or a recent method, it doesn’t make it invalid or wrong.
 True, but the real concern is not the lack of biblical (or historical) evidence, thus being “non-biblical,” rather, it is the “un-biblical” (contrary to Scripture) implications of the “sinner’s prayer” that is the heart of the issue.
 There is a difference between something “non-biblical” and something “un-biblical,” that is, something that opposes Scripture.